OHDSI/TheBookOfOhdsi/SqlAndR.md

 ### Problem definition

 Angioedema is a well-known side-effect of ACE inhibitors (ACEi). @slater_1988 estimate the incidence rate of angioedema in the first week of ACEi treatment to be one case per 3,000 patients per week.
 Here we seek to replicate this finding, and stratify by age and gender.
-For simplicity, we focus on one ACEi: lisnopril.
+For simplicity, we focus on one ACEi: lisinopril.
 We thus answer the question

-> What is the rate of angioedema in the first week following lisnopril treatment initiation, stratified by age and gender?
+> What is the rate of angioedema in the first week following lisinopril treatment initiation, stratified by age and gender?

 ### Exposure

-We'll define exposure as first exposure to lisnopril.
-By first we mean no earlier exposure to lisnopril.
+We'll define exposure as first exposure to lisinopril.
+By first we mean no earlier exposure to lisinopril.
 We require 365 days of continuous observation time prior to the first exposure.

 ### Outcome